 How to Send and Receive Text Messages on a PC

-There are a lot of SMS apps for the desktop, but in this article I’m going to focus on three of the biggest and most popular.
-They are Pinger Textfree Web, Pushbullet and MightyText.
-In addition, I’ll discuss the old standby Google Voice, and also the little-known SMS messaging features of Skype.
+There are a lot of SMS apps for PC and Macs, but in this article, I’m going to focus on three of the biggest and most popular: Pinger Textfree Web, Pushbullet, and MightyText.

-Pushbullet works in a similar way but requires you download a small app to the computer you are using.
+Pushbullet works in a similar way to Pinger Textfree Web but requires you to download a small app to the computer you are using.
 That’s fine if you’re at home but not so great if you are locked out of a work computer.
-If you’re at work, use the browser extension instead if you can.
+If you’re at work, use the browser extension instead.
 You will also need to install the Pushbullet app onto your phone to sync the two.

 Once installed, you sign in with your Google account and you will see a small MightyText icon appear in the browser window.
 You will also be sent to an authorization page that will allow Google to access MightyText.
 Once done, you will be returned to your browser and can use the SMS app the same way as these others.

-If you’re in the U.S. Google Voice is still available should you want to use it.
-If you live outside the U.S. I’m afraid this option won’t work.
-The platform never got the attention or the investment it deserved but still has a part to play in our communications.
-There are rumors that Voice will be discontinued at some point but until then, you can use your Google number to send and receive SMS.
+If you’re in the U.S., Google Voice is still available; however, if you live outside the U.S., I’m afraid this option won’t work.
+There are rumors that Voice will be discontinued at some point, but until then, you can use your Google number to send and receive SMS.

-Otherwise, verify your cell number in Skype and add a payment method.
+Otherwise, verify your cell number on Skype and add a payment method.
 Then in the main window where you add your message, select Skype where it says ‘via Skype’ and change it to SMS.
-Add the mobile number if you need to, or otherwise select a contact, type your message and hit Send.
+Add the mobile number if you need to, or otherwise, select a contact, type your message, and hit Send.
 You can also text people who are not contacts by using the dialer.